sapotools/sapo/sapo/doc/SIL.md

 ```

 ### Definitions
-They are used to name subexpressions wich occur in different places.
+They are used to name expressions that can be used as sub-expressions.
 They can contain variables, parameters, constants and other definitions.

 ```C++
 define ex = v + c*p/2;